PatrickChrist/diabetes60/README.md

-# diabetes60
+# Diabetes60 Dataset
-Repository for the Diabetes60 dataset
+Data will be released after ICCV 2017 conference.